5 Questions for Later-in-Life Marriages

 3. How will marriage affect your retirement plans?

-Also consider how marriage could affect your sources of retirement income, such as Social Security.
-For example, generally you can collect 100% of your own benefits or up to 50% of your spouse's benefits, whichever is greater.
+Another consideration is how marriage could affect your sources of retirement income, such as Social Security.
+For example, you can generally collect your own full retirement benefits or up to half of your spouse's benefits, whichever is greater.
 However:

 - If you're already collecting based on an ex-spouse's work history, getting remarried will likely end that benefit, and future benefits will be based on your or your new spouse's work history.